aaronphilips/encrypted-file-server/README.md

 ## Final thoughts
   I did not make the user interface very nice, as this was not a requirement.
 For example, to quit the server, one must send sigint with Ctrl+C
   Also due to time constraints, did not refactor as much as i would like.
+I am aware that the sequence diagram is not great, but it is hard to model this sort of program. (concurrency and sockets)

 ## Sources